kernelci/lava-docker/README.md

 Bus 001 Device 054: ID 0403:6001 Future Technology Devices International, Ltd FT232 Serial (UART) IC
 ```
 This device must use "0403" for idvendor and 6001 for idproduct.

+Note on connection_command: connection_command is for people which want to use other way than conmux to handle the console. (ser2net).

 Examples: see [boards.yaml.example](boards.yaml.example)